 The Secretary of State will recall the excellent work of the centenary committee that oversaw the world war one commemorations in Northern Ireland and sought to promote reconciliation through its work.
 As we look towards celebrating the centenary of Northern Ireland—this landmark in our history—will the Secretary of State assure me that she will work with us to do the same?

 The success of the world war one commemorations in Northern Ireland was very much down to the right hon.
 Gentleman’s hard work in ensuring that all parts of the community came together.
-I think we saw a real moment in St Anne’s cathedral in November, when all parts of the community and the Irish Government come together with the UK Government to recognise what happened 100 years ago.
+I think we saw a real moment in St Anne’s cathedral in November, when all parts of the community and the Irish Government came together with the UK Government to recognise what happened 100 years ago.
 I know he is very keen and we have met to discuss the 100th anniversary of the establishment of Northern Ireland, and we are working with him on it.

 To promote peace and reconciliation across the island of Ireland, will the Secretary of State confirm that, after Brexit, British and Irish citizens will of course continue to be able to cross freely the Irish border in accordance with the common travel area?
 Will the Secretary of State confirm that technological solutions are being looked at to ease the flow of other EU nationals across the Irish border?